doktoren/fork-live-translation-openai/README.md

+Original repository is at https://github.com/twilio-samples/live-translation-openai-realtime-api<br/>
+Forked repository is at https://github.com/doktoren/fork-live-translation-openai

+# Local tweaks:

+Mandarin has been replaced with Danish

 #  Live Voice Translation with Twilio & OpenAI Realtime
 This application demonstrates how to use Twilio and OpenAI's Realtime API for bidirectional voice language translation between a caller and a contact center agent.